Monday, February 16, 2026 12:25 PM IST

 • Cheaper Car Loans: Prospective car buyers will benefit from lower borrowing costs, making vehicle purchases more accessible.

-• Reduced Personal Loan Costs: Individuals taking personal loans for various needs, such as education, expenses, or expansion, will find loan repayments easier.
+• Reduced Personal Loan Costs: Individuals taking personal loans for various needs, such as education, medical expenses, or business expansion, will find loan repayments easier.

 Why RBI is Focused on Growth